 What is a period?

 This is the time when a woman is between two menstrual cycles.
-The body is getting rid of the remnants of old menstrual cycle to prepare for the next.
-Blood and outer uterine layer is expelled out from the uterus through the vagina.
+The body is getting rid of the remnants of the old menstrual cycle to prepare for the next.
+The blood and outer uterine layer are expelled out from the uterus through the vagina.

 What is menopause?